ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 # ssh anything@192.168.100.92 -p 8022
 ```

 > You can connect using any username because termux doesn't care.
-In this example I use `anything`.
+In this example, I use `anything`.

 Put in the password you've setup before, after that, you're in.